MicrosoftDocs/architecture-center/docs/guide/multitenant/service/aks-content.md

 ## Control plane isolation

 Isolation at the control plane level guarantees that different tenants cannot access or affect each others' resources, such as pods and services, and cannot impact the performance of other tenants' applications.
+For more information, see [Control plane isolation](https://kubernetes.io/docs/concepts/security/multi-tenancy/#control-plane-isolation) under Kubernetes documentation.

 ### Namespaces